izumizawa/mc322y2021/README.md

 ## Lab 07: Froggy Game

 Frog game.
 Player's objective is to collect food, avoid obstacles and the end of the board.

+## Lab 09: Data Structures 2.0

+List, Queue and PriorityQuere implemented.
+There are two PriorityQueue, one was build using composition and the other through inheritance.